JavaScript Execution Context

 })();

-Function decelerations are always hoisted, any variable is initialized to undefined.
-In above example, “hi” is a variable and defined as undefined in variable object.
+Function declarations are always hoisted, meaning the entire function is available before execution reaches its line, and any variable declared with var is initialized to undefined during the creation phase.
+In the above example, hi is a variable and defined as undefined in the variable object until the assignment runs in the execution phase.

-In short, we have tried to explain execution context and give an overview.
+In short, we have tried to explain execution context and give an overview, so you can connect hoisting, scope chains, and the call stack to one consistent mental model instead of memorizing rules.

 This article looks very similar to mine published at: